quan-t-ngo/yolov3_ml2021/README.md

 # Download and convert yolov3 pretrained weight

-The Yolov3 model in this project is trained using Darknet library\, thus the pre\-trained weights is in Darknet format \(\.weights\)
+The Yolov3 model in this project is trained using Darknet library\, thus the pre\-trained weights is in Darknet format \(.weights\)

-We need to convert the pre\-trained weight into \.h5 file that can be used by TensorFlow Keras\.
+We need to convert the pre\-trained weight into .h5 file that can be used by TensorFlow Keras.

 ![](img/Object_Detection_with_Yolov35.png)